 Where to find other interesting reflections:

 Tall city buildings reflecting down on to a river's surface.

 Coloured city neon lights reflecting on to wet roads.

 Glass buildings reflecting other buildings.

 Reflections cast in the water around boat harbours and marinas from masts, coloured plastic adornments, etc. A slightly rippled surface is best for these.

-If you have a good clear view of a city skyline, and the roof of your car has a highly polished finish, park the car in such a position that it is parallel to the city buildings. position yourself, with your camera, at the side of the vehicle, so that when you look over the roof, you can see the buildings in front of you and they are reflected in the shiny, polished roof.
-Manouvre yourself, whilst looking through the viewfinder, to the point where the base of the buildings meets the base of their reflection, and when ready, take the photograph at about f16.
+If you have a good clear view of a city skyline, and the roof of your car has a highly polished finish, park the car in such a position that it is parallel to the city buildings.
+Position yourself, with your camera, at the side of the vehicle, so that when you look over the roof, you can see the buildings in front of you and they are reflected in the shiny, polished roof.
+Manoeuvre yourself, whilst looking through the viewfinder, to the point where the base of the buildings meets the base of their reflection, and when ready, take the photograph with a narrow aperture.
 The resulting image will cause the buildings to appear as though they are on the edge of a vast lake.